jfmatt-zz/euler-asm/README.md

 Working, but can't actually answer the Project Euler question because the problem assigned is greater than 2^32.

 Will need to figure out 64-bit math, either native or emulated, before I can go any farther - preferrably emulated, because that can be extended indefinitely.
 Once I've done this one with emulation, I'll switch to the 64-bit instruction set to make later problems easier.

+As procrastination against hard math, the answer can now be printed in any base.